-The survey opened with questions designed to understand the sample of respondents; specifically, the nature of their work, where they are based, and their familiarity and use of the CoP.
+The survey opened with a series of questions designed to understand the sample of respondents; specifically, the nature of their work, where they are based, and their familiarity and use of the CoP.

-Figure 1: Responses to the question "Who do you work for?"
+Figure 1 Responses to the question 'Who do you work for?'

 Figure 1 gives an overview of the organisations where respondents are currently employed.
 The vast majority (N=51) reported working for local authorities.
 A small portion (N=4) work for a professional body or group.
 Two respondents work for National Highways and Transport for London respectively.
-The remaining eight respondents stated other employers not presented within the question options.
+The remaining eight respondents stated 'Other' options not presented within the question options.
 These included: supply chain partners, charity organisations (including the Canal and River Trust, and Plantlife), service providers, assetowning and managing non-governmental organisations, and consultants partnered with local authorities.
-It should be noted that the DfT was included as a response option to this question, but no respondents reported being employed by this organisation.
+It should be noted that the Department for Transport was included as a response option to this question, however no respondents reported being employed by this organisation.